appseconnect/docs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-01-04-generic-nav2013 R2-extension.md

 |PartType|Page|
 |PagePartID|AEC Contact Details CardPart|

-b) We have added our Extension page ‘AEC Application Contact LP’ (33064483) as a part type with the name  ‘AEC Application Contact List’.
+b) We have added our Extension page 'AEC Application Contact LP' (33064483) as a part type with the name  'AEC Application Contact List'.
-Page ‘AEC Application Contact LP’ SubPageLink field is ‘CustomerNo’ and base page SubPageLink field is ‘No.’
+Page 'AEC Application Contact LP' SubPageLink field is 'CustomerNo' and base page SubPageLink field is 'No.'

 ![nav2013ext15](\staticfiles\connectors\media\application-connector\navextension\nav2013ext15.png)